-Mount: Place mounting medium onto a cover glass - drops of max.
-10 μl per reaction field.
-Use a polystyrene mounting tray.
-Remove one BIOCHIP slide from PBS Tween and dry the back and all four sides with a paper towel.
+Tween using a beaker and put them into the cuvette filled with the new PBS-Tween for at least 5 min.
+Shake with a rotary shaker if available.
+Wash max.
+16 field.
+Use a polystyrene embedding template.
+Remove one BIOCHIP slide from PBS Tween and dry the back, all four sides, as well as the surface around, but not between the reaction fields with a paper towel.
 Put the BIOCHIP slide, with the BIOCHIPs facing downwards, onto the prepared cover glass.
 Check immediately that the cover glass is properly fitted into the recesses of the slide.
 Correct the position if necessary.